-At the gorgeous hotel Union Øye in Sunnmøre, a tragic love story took place at the end of the 19th century.
+At the gorgeous hotel Union Øye in Norangsfjorden in Sunnmøre, a tragic love story took place at the end of the 19th century.

 It began with the servant girl Linda, who fell madly in love with one of Emperor Wilhelm’s officers – a German duke trapped in an unhappy, arranged marriage.
 The love between the two blossomed, and whenever the duke visited, he and Linda would always stay in “The Blue Room”.
 But when the duke was eventually denied a divorce, he tragically committed suicide.
 He was shortly followed by his heartbroken lover, who disappeared in the lake wearing a wedding dress and a crown of flowers.